-- Statutory Rape (NCGS 14-27.23 – 27.25): You may be charged with statutory rape if you are over 18 years old and engaged in vaginal sex with a minor under 13 years old, if the minor was younger than 15 years old, and you were at least six years older, or if the minor is under 13 years old and you are at least four years older.
+- Statutory Rape (NCGS 14-27.23 – 27.25): You may be charged with statutory rape if you were over 18 years old and engaged in vaginal sex with a minor under 13 years old; if the minor was younger than 15 years old and you were at least six years older; or if the minor was under 13 years old and you were at least four years older.
 Statutory rape is typically charged as a Class B1 felony, though the potential penalty varies depending on the specific charge.
 You may also be charged with a statutory sexual offense (NCGS

 Sex Offense Penalties

 Certain sex offenses, like statutory rape of a child by an adult, have a higher minimum penalty.
-For statutory rape of a child by a person over 18 years old, you may not receive an active penalty less than 300 months.
+For statutory rape of a child by a person over 18 years old, you may not receive an active penalty for less than 300 months.
 After your imprisonment is completed, you must be enrolled in a monitoring program for the rest of your life.

 To learn more about the potential penalties you face, you need to speak with a sex offense attorney right away.
 The North Carolina criminal justice process punishes sex crimes harshly, and the best way to avoid criminal penalties is to put forward a strong defense.

-Sex Offender Registration
+Sex Offender Registration in Charlotte

-You must provide the police with a great deal of information about yourself, including your name, physical description, address, driver’s license number, and your conviction date and offense.
+You must provide the police with a great deal of information, including your name, physical description, address, driver’s license number, and offense and conviction date.
 If you work or go to school, you must provide information on where.
-If you utilize the internet in any way, you must provide all online identifiers.
-The police will fingerprint and take a current photo of you.
+If you use the internet in any way, you must provide all online identifiers, like email addresses and social media handles.
 Most of this information will be public record and easily available online.